stfluffy/ParserSS/README.md

 # SimbirSoft TestTask

 This is a rest api server for parsing web pages.
-The server stores dictionaries with unique words and url site.
+The server stores dictionaries with unique words and site url.

-**P.S** For an example of a ready site parsing, you can send a Get request by URL:  http://localhost:8080/api/parser/1 or URL: http://localhost:8080/api/parser/2
+**P.S** For an example of a site parsing, you can send Get request by URL:  http://localhost:8080/api/parser/1 or URL: http://localhost:8080/api/parser/2

 ## Installation:

-**Open a terminal and enter commands:**
+**Open terminal and enter commands:**

 	 1. git clone https://github.com/stfluffy/ParserSS.git
 	 2. mvn spring-boot:run